phpab/phpab.github.io/source/docs/index.md

 to run an experiment with two variants, A and B. A and B are also called the control and the variation.

-The goal is two run an experiment and analyze with variation has an outcome that meets the requirements most.
+The goal is to run an experiment and analyze with variation has an outcome that meets the requirements most.
 Requirements can variate a lot and totally depend on the business case.
 One could use A/B testing for user experience for example.
 But one could also apply A/B testing to technical problems to see which version of an